When to Use Self-EMDR: A Comprehensive Guide

 • Ongoing evaluation and support

-Self-EMDR, as facilitated by applications like EmEase, typically involves:
+Self-EMDR, as facilitated by applications like EmEase, is a wellness practice that involves:

 • Self-guided bilateral stimulation exercises